 The Committee reviewed the annual compliance report and the services provided by NTMA Compliance.
-The Committee meets with the NTMA Head of Compliance at least annually without management present.
+The Committee approved updates to the Reporting of "Relevant Wrongdoing" and Protected Disclosures Policy.
+The Committee also reviewed and recommended to the Board the Business Risk Assessment and the Anti-Money Laundering Policy.
+The Committee meets with the NTMA Head of Compliance without management present at least annually.